ecg-icas/icas/src/source/reporting.rst

-``am:currentAdVendorID``      String       Current vendorID of the ad, if available ``am:currentAdRegion``        String       Description of the current (lowest-level) region of the ad, if applicable ``am:currentAdExternalID``    String       Current externalID of the ad, if available ``am:currentAdClickoutURL``   String       Current clickout URL of the ad, if available
+``am:currentAdVendorID``      String       Current vendorID of the ad, if available ``am:currentAdRegion``        String       Description of the current (lowest-level) region of the ad, if applicable ``am:currentAdExternalID``    String       Current externalID of the ad, if available ``am:currentAdExternalURL``   String       Current external URL of the ad, if available
 ===========================   ===========  =============================